Two of the more important questions you'll answer in your business plan are:

-Each of these customers is coming to the coffee shop for a different reason.
+Each of these customers comes to the coffee shop for a different reason.
 The product (coffee and atmosphere) solves a different problem for each customer.

 Step Three: How are you solving their problem?

-Once you understand what your customer's problem is, then you can describe how your product or service will meet that need - or, solve that problem.
-Let's look at our coffee shop example again, and see how it solves those customer problems:
+Once you understand your customer's problem, you can describe how your product or service will meet that need - or solve that problem.
+Let's look at our coffee shop example again and see how it solves those customer problems:

 - The coffee shop solves the college students' problem by staying open until midnight and offering plenty of seating.

-Here are a couple of other good reads on this subject, from our resource website Bplans:
+Here is a couple of other good reads on this subject from our resource website, Bplans: